-Freedom of Information and Protection of Privacy (FOI)
+Freedom of Information and Protection of Privacy (FIPPA or FOI)

 The Freedom of Information and Protection of Privacy Act (the 'Act') provides specific rights regarding personal privacy and information that is created, collected or controlled by the City of Delta.